Mazurevitz/core/tutorials/guides/01_javascript/javascript.md

 subscription.onData(streamDataHandler);
 ```

+Now, when you click on a stock in the **Stocks** app, the **Stock Details** app will open below it in the Workspace showing information about the selected stocks.

 ## 10. Intents

 A new requirement coming from the users is to implement a functionality that exports the portfolio of the selected client.
 Using the [Intents API](../../reference/core/latest/intents/index.html), you will instrument the **Stocks** app to raise an Intent for exporting the portfolio, and another app will perform the actual action - the **Portfolio Downloader**.
 The benefit of this is that at a later stage of the project, the app for exporting the portfolio can be replaced, or another app for handling the exported portfolio in a different way can also register the same Intent.
 In any of these cases, code changes in the **Stocks** app won't be necessary.